nickpetho/NP-Portfolio-Site/README.md

 ## Simple Version

-The "Simple" version of the site is a single, scrollable page with a toolbar on the side to allow for jumping to specfic sections.
-It contains all the same information and demo funcationality as the "Full" version just in a simpler and easier to navigate design.
+The "Simple" version of the site is a single, scrollable page with a toolbar on the side to allow for jumping to specific sections.
+It contains all the same information and demo functionality as the "Full" version just in a simpler and easier to navigate design.

 ## Credits